bacionejs/byte-armada/README.md

 Technically, you could send a barcode to a remote user, but it is best suited for face-to-face handshakes, so I dropped STUN support too, and now you must be on the same Wi-Fi.

-Of all the barcodes, **DataMatrix** hits the sweet spot between complexity and capacity, providing compression and error correction.
+Of all the barcodes, **DataMatrix** hits the best sweet spot between complexity and capacity, providing compression and error correction.
 It supports a 2000-byte payload, but anything above 200 is error-prone with a tiny-code implementation.
 RTC handshakes are 1600 bytes, and compression only reduces it to 700.
 So, I implemented **SDP elision** to omit shared boilerplate, thus reducing the payload to 130 bytes. 🎉